ryanpfalz/azdo-api-mi-auth/README.md

 }
 ```

+Note that in this example, I hardcoded the JsonKey, but you can modify the code to more dynamically set the key.

 If you do not want to use variables, you can comment out the block of code between the comments 'the below/above code is used to set a pipeline variable'.

 This example sets a single variable, but you can modify the code to set multiple variables.